Shemaroo Entertainment: Shemaroo Josh

 Shemaroo Josh is an Indian Hindi free-to-air movie channel owned by Shemaroo Entertainment Media Network.
-It was launched on 1 September 2025 by replacing Chumbak TV and the channel primarly broadcasts Old and Latest Bollywood and South Indian movies dubbed in Hindi.
+It was launched on 1 September 2025 by replacing Chumbak TV and the channel primarily broadcasts Old and Latest Bollywood and South Indian movies dubbed in Hindi.

 Chumbak TV

-Chumbak TV was an Indian Hindi-language free-to-air youth-centric kids entertainment channel which was owned by Shemaroo Entertainment Media Network.
-It was launched on 6 May 2023 by replacing Azaad TV and it primarily broadcasts live action and kids shows.
-It was shutdown on 1 September 2025 and later replaced as Shemaroo Josh.
+Chumbak TV is an Indian Hindi-language free-to-air youth centric movie channel which was owned by Shemaroo Entertainment Media Network.
+The channel was launched on 6 May 2023 and it was Rebrand on 1 September 2025 replacing Shemaroo Josh.